 Just to note, a player with a hand of AA (double aces) has more outs than anyone else as there are many other cards that can be paired with AA to form a winning hand.

-The chart below illustrates the number of outs for the most common hands players normally have and hope to improve their hand.
+The chart below illustrates the number of outs for the most common poker hands.

 What are poker odds?